Questions and Answers

 A: At the fourth session of the COP, Parties decided that implementation reports should be submitted at regular, two-year intervals, synchronized with the cycle of the regular sessions of the COP.

 Q: When is the next implementation report due for submission to the COP?

-Q: Where can the reporting instrument be found?
+Q: Where can the reporting instrument be accessed?

 Q: Should the implementation report be signed, and if so by whom?

 A:The designated government official responsible for submitting the implementation report should sign a cover letter.
 This should then be emailed to the Convention Secretariat at email@example.com simply stating that the report has been submitted through the online questionnaire.